 When I look back to the early times of learning photography and working for the newspaper, I am always amazed by the opportunities that were presented to me.
 Some of those opportunities were the result of the amazing people I was meeting, some from events that challenged me while shaped my thinking.
 I am very thankful for these early influences to this day.

-I sat on the curb waiting.
-I knew what the newspaper wanted, a single picture of the new Covington Pumpkin Festival Queen and her court.
+I sat on the curb, waiting.
+I knew what the newspaper wanted; a single picture of the new Pumpkin Festival Queen and her court.
 But I would have to wait through the singers, pianists, dancers and baton twirlers before I could get my picture.

-It was the time when I had transitioned from shooting just sports, to picking up general assignments.
-Typically the assignments I was given were the less “glamorous” assignments that the staff photographers gladly passed on.
-The harvest festival was one of my first general assignments.
+It was the time when I was transitioning from shooting just sports to picking up general assignments.
+Typically I was given lessor assignments that the staff photographers gladly passed on.
+The harvest festival was one such assignment.

-In time, the performances concluded and the Queen was announced and it was time for pictures.
-Though I was inexperienced, I knew that you never get between a proud parent and their kid when there were pictures to be taken.
-So for my own safety I volunteered to arrange the Queen and her court with the understanding that the parents could get their pictures first and then it would be my turn.
+In time, the performances concluded and the Queen was announced, it was time for pictures.
+Though I was inexperienced, I knew that you never got between a proud parent and their kid when there were pictures to be taken.
+So for my own safety, I volunteered to arrange the Queen and her court with the understanding that the parents could get their pictures first and then it would be my turn.
 When my time came, I took an extra moment to make sure everyone in place and ready.
 In at that moment I caught the eye of the newly crowned queen.
-I was not sure what I was expecting, but look of uncanny calmness was not it.
+Her look was not what I was expecting, but look of uncanny calmness was not it.
 The girls in court were understandably a bit giddy and it showed, but the Queen was almost stoice.
 After long moment I brought my camera to my eye and took the picture.

 After packed up my gear I walked to my car and began my drive home.
 The quiet backroads gave me time to mull over what had happened and why I got lost in that moment.